rollkit/docs/guides/metrics.md

 |--------------------------------------------|-----------|----------|--------------------------------------------------------------------------|
 | cometbft_state_block_processing_time       | Histogram | chain_id | Time spent processing FinalizeBlock.                                     |
 | cometbft_state_consensus_param_updates     | Counter   | chain_id | Number of consensus parameter updates returned by the application since process start. |

+## centralized-sequencer

+The `centralized-sequencer` has its own metrics and configuration, see the [centralized sequencer docs](guides/centralized-sequencer) for details.